sqlmapproject/sqlmap/Usage.md

 Switch: `--common-tables`

-There are cases where `--tables` switch can not be used to retrieve the databases' table names.
+There are cases where switch `--tables` can not be used to retrieve the databases' table names.
 These cases usually fit into one of the following categories:

 * The database management system is MySQL **< 5.0** where `information_schema` is not available.
 * The database management system is Microsoft Access and system table `MSysObjects` is not readable - default setting.
 * The session user does not have read privileges against the system table storing the scheme of the databases.

-If any of the first two cases apply and you provided the `--tables` switch, sqlmap will prompt you with a question to fall back to this technique.
-Either of these cases apply to your situation, sqlmap can possibly still identify some existing tables if you provide it with the `--common-tables` switch. sqlmap will perform a brute-force attack in order to detect the existence of common tables across the DBMS.
+If any of the first two cases apply and you provided the switch `--tables`, sqlmap will prompt you with a question to fall back to this technique.
+Either of these cases apply to your situation, sqlmap can possibly still identify some existing tables if you provide it with the switch `--common-tables`. sqlmap will perform a brute-force attack in order to detect the existence of common tables across the DBMS.

 The list of common table names is `txt/common-tables.txt` and you can edit it as you wish.